jtrw/php-make/README.md

 # PHP Make

 Useful PHP Makefile for PHP projects.
+Why Makefile?
+Because it's simple and easy to use and it's a standard tool for Unix systems.
 Simple collections of make commands to increase productivity.
 In this project I collect useful commands for PHP projects.
 Most of the commands are related to Docker projects.